 - 12% of the companies paid annual costs of between $5,500 to $8,000 annually,

 - 13% of companies paid more than $10,000 / year,

 - Higher annual fees were due to complexities in their financial statements and rush charges imposed given the many last minute changes to the filings.

 5) When should I start working on this?

 The short answer is as soon as possible.

 If the rate of successful compliance with the 2014 Data Act is any indication, you will need significant time to get prepared.
 Whether you are required to file in XBRL already or are preparing for the day it is required, the time to begin preparing is here:

-- If your current system supports iXBRL, begin planning to tag your CAFR with the appropriate XBRL taxonomy within the next year or so.
+- If your current system supports iXBRL, begin planning to tag your Comprehensive Annual Financial Report with the appropriate XBRL taxonomy within the next year or so.

 - If your current system is spreadsheet-based, you have a longer road to travel.
-We recommend you start by implementing a solution that automates your reporting AND allows for tagging your CAFR.
-You will benefit immediately from reduced workload and fewer errors in your CAFR.
+We recommend you start by implementing a solution that automates your reporting AND allows for tagging your Comprehensive Annual Financial Report.
+You will benefit immediately from reduced workload and fewer errors.
 Then when XBRL reporting begins, you save again by avoiding 3rd party tagging fees.
 These savings alone could easily cover the cost of the reporting automation software.